COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

+Curettage and electrodesiccation is a widely employed method for removing primary BCCs, especially superficial lesions of the neck, trunk, and extremities that are considered to be at low risk of recurrence.
+A sharp curette is used to scrape the tumor down to its base, followed by electrodesiccation of the lesion base.
+Although curettage and electrodesiccation is a quick method for destroying the tumor, the adequacy of treatment cannot be assessed immediately because the surgeon cannot visually detect the depth of microscopic tumor invasion.
 This procedure is also sometimes called electrosurgery.
-It is a widely employed method for removing primary BCCs, especially superficial lesions of the neck, trunk, and extremities that are considered to be at low risk for recurrence.
-A sharp curette is used to scrape away the tumor down to its base, followed by electrodesiccation of the lesion base.
-Although it is a quick method for destroying the tumor, the adequacy of treatment cannot be assessed immediately since the surgeon cannot visually detect the depth of microscopic tumor invasion.

-Photodynamic therapy with photosensitizers is used in the management of a wide spectrum of superficial epithelial tumors.
-A topical photosensitizing agent such as 5-aminolevulinic acid or methyl aminolevulinate is applied to the tumor, followed by exposure to a specific wavelength of light (whether laser or broad band), depending upon the absorption characteristics of the photosensitizer.
-In the case of multiple BCCs, short-acting systemic (intravenous) photosensitizers such as verteporfin have been used investigationally.
+PDT with photosensitizers is used in the management of a wide spectrum of superficial epithelial tumors.
+A topical photosensitizing agent such as 5-aminolevulinic acid or methyl aminolevulinate is applied to the tumor, followed by exposure to a specific wavelength of light (laser or broad band), depending on the absorption characteristics of the photosensitizer.
+In the case of multiple BCCs, the use of short-acting systemic (intravenous) photosensitizers such as verteporfin has been investigated.
 Upon light activation, the photosensitizer reacts with oxygen in the tissue to form singlet oxygen species, resulting in local cell destruction.

 Topical fluorouracil (5-FU)

 Topical 5-FU, as a 5% cream, may be useful in specific limited circumstances.
-It is a Food and Drug Administration (FDA)–approved treatment for superficial BCCs in patients for whom conventional methods are impractical, such as individuals with multiple lesions or difficult treatment sites.
-Safety and efficacy in other indications have not been established.[22,23][Level of evidence: 3iiiDiv] Given the superficial nature of its effects, nonvisible dermal involvement may persist, giving a false impression of treatment success.
+It is a U.S. Food and Drug Administration (FDA)–approved treatment for superficial BCCs in patients for whom conventional methods are impractical, such as individuals with multiple lesions or difficult treatment sites.
+Safety and efficacy in other indications have not been established.[41,42][Level of evidence: 3iiiDiv] Given the superficial nature of the effects of topical 5-FU, nonvisible dermal involvement may persist, giving a false impression of treatment success.
 In addition, the brisk accompanying inflammatory reaction may cause substantial skin toxicity and discomfort in a large proportion of patients.